dedeadend/Kill-My-Apps/README.md

 ## 📌 Known issues

 Maybe see the Google Play Protect warning while installing the APK.
-This will fix automatically after a while from Google's side.
+This warning is shown because my app was recently released.
+This will fix automatically after a while.

 ## 😎 Support